FOOD LION KITCHEN STAGE

-Enjoy the exciting Chopped Challenge, where two chefs square off and compete against each other using items selected by show guests from the Food Lion Pantry.
-Watch the chefs under pressure to create tasty, unique recipes.
+Enjoy the exciting Chopped Challenge, where two chefs square off and battle against each other using items selected by show guests from the Food Lion Pantry.
+Watch the chefs work under pressure to create tasty, unique recipes.

 Chef Jenny Brulé has been developing recipes and writing about food since graduating with honors from Baltimore International Culinary College in 1994.
 From 2003-2010 Jenny and her family nomadically ate their way through Europe, but now call Charlotte, NC home.